People & Places

 The children develop knowledge of the beliefs of the major world religions.
 The agreed syllabus for Essex is followed.
 Parents who wish to withdraw their children from Religious Education should arrange a meeting with the Headteacher.

 From the summer term of Year 2, the children begin to learn a foreign language.
-Our chosen Modern Foreign Language is French.
+Our chosen Modern Foreign Language is Mandarin.

 Over the last few years the school has demonstrated its commitment to International Learning by being accredited with the British Council’s International Schools Award.
 Each of our curriculum themes develops the children’s global citizenship and understanding and develops an awareness and appreciation of cultures other than their own.
 We believe it is vitally important for today’s children to be outward looking and global citizens.